Configuring HPE GreenLake SSO SAML Authentication with ADFS

 -

-- Enter a rule name such as GLCP_Admins_group
+Enter a rule name such as GLP_Admins_group

 -